DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/ResourceStatus/install.rst

 is running.::

-  install service ResourceStatus ResourceManagement install service ResourceStatusSystem ResourceStatus install service ResourceStatusSystem Publisher
+  install service ResourceStatus ResourceManagement install service ResourceStatus ResourceStatus install service ResourceStatus Publisher

 In case of any errors, check that you have the information about DataBase 'Host' in the configuration file.